-Guests are far more ready to ask a quick question via a chat function than trying to get through to reception, only to be transferred.
-If a guest is asking about a tour or transfer, the service can be immediately offered to the guest, rather than book elsewhere.
-If the service is already part of the digital menu then this is displayed in their language.
+Guests are far more ready to ask a quick question via a chat function than trying to get through to reception; only to be transferred.
+If a guest wants to enquire about a tour or transfer, the guest then must receive service immediately, rather than book elsewhere.
+If they already have that service on their digital menu then they will receive this message in their language.

 A hotel concierge app provides a more convenient way for guests to interact with the venue.
 The hotel is able to keep revenue on its premises by providing the guest with services that can be immediately be purchased.

 What if you could put the experience in the hands of the patron?
 Imagine if they could order directly from their phone using a table ordering app?